 We are only accepting food waste at this time.
 If you would like to compost yard waste, consider setting up food waste and yard waste collection at your house through Black Bear Composting, blackbearcomposting.com, 888/666-4172.

 What is the charge for taking my food waste?

 Nothing!
-Shenandoah Green is currently covering the cost of paying Black Bear Composting for the large compost bins and weekly pickup.
-That’s why your donations are so important.
+That’s why your donations are so important because they cover our fees.
 We hope to enlist the City of Staunton as a partner in the future once we show how eager residents are to take advantage of this service – so keep the food waste coming!

 What kind of bags are compostable?